Noelani Goodyear-Kaʻōpua

 Noelani Goodyear-Kaʻōpua is a Kanaka Maoli scholar and educator whose work centers on Native Hawaiian social movements, culture-based education, and energy and food politics.

 She has published several books concerning the Hawaiian sovereignty movement and Native Hawaiian education initiatives.
 She is also a co-founder of Hālau Kū Māna, a Hawaiian culture-based charter school, which opened in Honolulu in 2001.
-Since 2007, she has taught at the University of Hawai'i, Manoa, as an associate professor of Political Science.
+Since 2007, she has taught at the University of Hawaiʻi at Mānoa as an associate professor of Political Science and the Vice Chancellor of Academic Personnel.

 Birth

 Goodyear-Ka'ōpua was born on the island of O'ahu, Hawaii, in the 1970s.
-Her parents were student activists engaged in the growing Native Hawaiian land rights movement at the University of Hawai'i, Manoa.
+Her parents were student activists engaged in the growing Native Hawaiian land rights movement at the University of Hawaiʻi at Mānoa.
 She has ancestry in the Maui Islands as well as Southern China and the British Midlands.

 Education

-Goodyear-Ka'ōpua attended the University of Hawai'i, Manoa, in the mid-1990s, where she was a student of Haunani-Kay Trask.
+Goodyear-Ka'ōpua attended the University of Hawaiʻi at Mānoa, in the mid-1990s, where she was a student of Haunani-Kay Trask.
 She graduated magna cum laude from the university in 1996 with a Bachelor of Arts degree in Hawaiian studies and political science.

-In 2005 she received her Ph.D in history of consciousness at the University of California, Santa Cruz.
+In 2005 she received her Ph.D. in history of consciousness at the University of California, Santa Cruz.

 Professional activities

-Goodyear-Ka'ōpua worked as an instructor at the Center for Hawaiian Studies at the University of Hawai'i, Manoa, from 1997 to 1998 and then again from 2002 to 2005.
+Goodyear-Ka'ōpua worked as an instructor at the Center for Hawaiian Studies at the University of Hawaiʻi at Mānoa from 1997 to 1998 and then again from 2002 to 2005.
 In 2002, she became an instructor at the College Opportunities Program at the same university.
-Since 2007 she has taught at the University of Hawai'i, Manoa, as an associate professor of Political Science.
+Since 2007 she has taught at the University of Hawaiʻi at Mānoa, as an associate professor of Political Science.

 In 1999 Goodyear-Ka'ōpua co-founded the Hālau Kū Māna Public Charter School in Honolulu, Hawai'i.
 The school was created with the mission to become a center for Native Hawaiian cultural revitalization and community empowerment.
 Hālau Kū Māna opened in 2001 and remains one of the few Hawaiian culture-based charter schools in Honolulu.

 Goodyear-Ka'ōpua gave a talk at TEDxMānoa titled "The Enduring Power of Aloha Āina" on 5 October, 2012.